 The goal here is to reduce the body temperature as much as possible without stressing the body.

 Viral fevers dehydrate the body and keeping fluids levels in check is key to recovery.
 This is why electrolyte-rich solutions are best recommended for treatment.

 An important pointer to note is that you should never self-medicate for a viral fever or infection.
 This may worsen the condition and cause irreversible damage to your body, particularly in the case of antibiotics for fever.

 Preventing infection, especially via a virus, is something you should prioritise as it can adversely affect your health for a long period of time.
 To prevent it, here are some practices you can put into play to give you the best chance of remaining healthy.

 Whether it is a viral fever in kids or adults, the best approach is to be proactive to help with recovery.
 This means staying hydrated, monitoring body temperature, and keeping the fever in check.
 In addition to that, it also helps to zero in on the cause of the fever, for which a diagnosis from a general physician is your best bet.
-To make the process of availing healthcare a lot simpler and find the right doctors easily in your vicinity, be sure to use the Bajaj Finserv Health app.
+To make the process of availing healthcare a lot simpler and find the right doctors easily in your vicinity, be sure to use the healthcare platform provided by Bajaj Finserv Health.

-This simple and easy digital provision gives you access to a suite of healthcare features and benefits.
+This simple and easy digital platform gives you access to a suite of healthcare features and benefits.
 You can book appointments at nearby doctor clinics online, track your vitals in real-time, and even opt for virtual consults if a physical visit isn’t possible.
 What’s more, you can also maintain digital patient records and share them with doctors digitally for optimal viral fever care.
-For all the benefits and more, download the app today on the Google Play Store or the Apple App Store for free.
+It’s time to begin your journey towards a healthier lifestyle!